eabili0/gowebbuilder/README.md

 Fork it and open a Pull Request with your dependency added to the `main.go` file.

-For now, the only dependencies we will accept are those found in `github.com`.
+For now, the only dependencies we will accept are those found in `github.com` and `golang.org`.

 # Observations